KSauri/Cryptocurrency-Sentiment-Chart/README.md

 ## Next Steps

-The next step is incorporating a cronjob container that can communicate with the other containers and schedule jobs.
-After that, I need to finalize the way I store data in Mongo, and then attach a chart on the frontend.
-Additionally, a script on the frontend will need to pull data every 5 minutes to update the chart.
+I need to complete the connection between the frontend and backend as well as complete the communication via websockets.
+Lastly I need to deploy.

 ## Installation